isc-projects/bind9/doc/arm/pkcs11.inc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The canonical documentation for configuring engine_pkcs11 is in the `libp11/README.md`_, but here's copy of working configuration for your convenience:
+The canonical documentation for configuring engine_pkcs11 is in the `libp11/README.md`_ file, but a sample working configuration is included here for the user's convenience:

 .. _`libp11/README.md`: https://github.com/OpenSC/libp11/blob/master/README.md#pkcs-11-module-configuration